Mapping class groups of simply connected 4-manifolds with boundary: Introduction

 \begin{theoremalpha} For every closed, simply connected, topological manifold $X$, the Dehn twist $t_X $ is topologically isotopic rel.\ boundary to $\Id_{X \sm \mathring{D}^4}$.
 If $X \sm \mathring{D}^4$ admits a smooth structure, then $t_X $ is smoothly pseudo-isotopic to $\Id_{X \sm \mathring{D}^4}$. \end{theoremalpha}

-For the proof, note that $t_X$ lies in the Torelli group, and that for $X \sm \mathring{D}^4$ the right hand side of Corollary~\ref{theoremTorelli}\eqref{item:cor-torelli-1} is trivial.
-For the specific case of the $K3$ surface, it was already known the $t_{K3}$ was topologically isotopic to the identity (see~\cite[Remark 6]{KK}, which uses results of Baraglia-Konno~\cite{BK}).
+\begin{proof} Note that $t_X$ lies in the Torelli group.
+The topological Torelli groups are computed in Corollary~\ref{theoremTorelli}.
+As $\partial (X\sm\mathring{D}^4)\cong S^3$ is connected and has $H_1(S^3)=0$ the Torelli group is trivial. \end{proof}

+For the specific case of the $K3$ surface, it was already known that $t_{K3}$ was topologically isotopic to the identity (see~\cite[Remark 6]{KK}, which uses results of Baraglia-Konno~\cite{BK}).
 This result was used recently by Lin-Mukherjee \cite{Lin-Muker}.
 For general smooth $X$, it was not previously known that $t_X$ is smoothly pseudo-isotopic to the identity.
-A special case of our Theorem~\ref{theoremB} is Krannich-Kupers'~\cite[Theorem B]{KK}, which was proven by a totally different method, and states that $t_{X}$ is stably smoothly isotopic to $\Id_{X \sm \mathring{D}^4}$.
+Our Theorem~\ref{theoremB}, applied in a special case, recovers Krannich-Kupers'~\cite[Theorem B]{KK}, which was proven by a totally different method, and states that $t_{X}$ is stably smoothly isotopic to $\Id_{X \sm \mathring{D}^4}$.
 (Krannich-Kupers'~\cite[Theorem B]{KK} also follows directly from Saeki's~\cite[Theorem~3.7]{MR2197449}.)

 An explicit geometric argument of Giansiracusa shows that $t_{\CP^2}$ is smoothly isotopic to the identity~\cite{MR2400996}.
 This result can be extended to show that $t_X$ is smoothly isotopic to the identity for any non-spin, smooth, simply connected, closed $4$-manifold $X$; this argument was communicated to us by Dave Auckly, and we include the proof in Appendix~\ref{sec:Auckly}.
 On the other hand, it was shown independently by Baraglia-Konno~\cite{BK} and Kronheimer-Mrowka~\cite{MR4216604} that $t_{K3}$ is not smoothly isotopic to the identity.
 In light of Theorem~\ref{theoremC}, this prompts the obvious question.